ThomasMertes/seed7/src/read_me.txt

   can happen.
 This indicates that the search path where bcc32.exe is found contains a space and the 'make' program is not capable to handle spaces in a search path.
-Creating the batch file 'src\bcc32.bat' with the content
+Creating the batch file 'seed7\src\bcc32.bat' with the content

     bcc32.exe %*

   helps.
-As alternate solution 'bcc32.exe' and 'bcc32.cfg' can be copied to the 'src' directory (this solution should be avoided, since it does not consider updates of bcc32).
+As alternate solution 'bcc32.exe' and 'bcc32.cfg' can be copied to the 'seed7\src' directory (this solution should be avoided, since it does not consider updates of bcc32).

  --- When using cl (msvc) an error like